UIUC-Chatbot/llm-serving/README.md

 * It’s running on NCSA Center of AI Innovation GPUs, and is fully private & secure thanks to https connections via Zero Trust CloudFlare Tunnels.
 * It works with LangChain :parrot::link:

-Beautiful implementation detail: it’s a perfect clone of the OpenAI API, making my version a drop in replacement for any openAI calls.
+Beautiful implementation detail: it’s a perfect clone of the OpenAI API, making my version a **drop-in replacement for OpenAI calls** (except embeddings).
 Say goodbye to huge OpenAI bills!:moneybag:

 ## Usage